Inca mythology: Dogs

+Bears

 Despite there only being one bear species in South America (the spectacled bear, Tremarctus ornatus), the story of The Bear's Wife and Children is a prominent story among the Inca.
 The Andean people believed that bears represented the sexual habits of men and women and the girls were warned of "bear-rape".
 This story details a bear who disguises himself as a man who subdues a girl and takes her to his cave where he feeds her and takes care of her.
 Soon after, she bares two half bear half human children.
 With the help of the children the three are able to escape the cave and return to human society.
 The bear children are given to the town's priest who attempts to kill the cubs several times (by throwing them off buildings, sending them into the wild, sending them to fight officers) but is only capable of getting the younger bear-child killed.
 The older bear beats the trials and is sent to fight a damned soul, which he defeats and saves from damnation.
 The soul gives the bear his estate and wealth and the now fully grown bear man leaves human society as a white dove.
 This tale could be interpreted as a Native American's plight story against the Hispanic society in which they find them in, which becomes more believable as this folklore become more prominent after the Spanish Conquest.

 In addition to this story, half bear half human beings called Ukuku are thought to be the only being that are able to bring ice from the top of mountains as they have the intelligence of men but the strength of bears.
 Ukuku clowns can be seen in the Corpus Christi celebrations of Cuzco where they undergo pilgrimage to a nearby glacier and spend the night on the ice as an initiation of manhood.